xishuokeji/skippy-xd/README.md

 A few features have been added, which may not be suitable for everyone.
 The original version might be better.<br>

 1.Thumbnail display in single-line mode.<br>
+# When enabled, arrange windows in a single row (if item count is at or below layoutOneRowItems)
+# Set = true to enable single-row layout.
+If the number of windows exceeds
+# layoutOneRowItems, the original multi-row layout will be used.
+layoutOneRow = true
+# Number of windows allowed for single-row mode.
+If there are more windows
+# than this number, fallback to the normal layout.
+layoutOneRowItems = 4

 2. Minimized and iconized windows do not display.<br>
-3. A border is added to the selected window for easier identification.<br>
+3. A border is added to the highlight window for easier identification.<br>
 4.Thumbnail background is the desktop, and transparency can be adjusted.<br>
 5.Low CPU usage, resolving long-term CPU usage issues when moving windows.
 No CPU bottleneck, and CPU usage is almost 0 most of the time.